aw-emberex/ActivityModuleTest/README.txt

 -------------------------------------------------------------------------------

-Use the following Ant command to rebuild the project and deploy the project to your local Covalent project:
+Use the following Ant command to rebuild the project and deploy the project to your local CengageNOW project:
     ant deploy-local

-Use the following Ant command to rebuild a non-minified version of the project and deploy it to your local Covalent project:
+Use the following Ant command to rebuild a non-minified version of the project and deploy it to your local CengageNOW project:
     ant deploy-local-concat

 NOTE: If you use the non-minified version you will need to configure the testpage